Monaco offers many advantages, including:

 The specialised services of Haskew Law are a resource and complement to major law and consulting firms.
 We can help other firms and their clients with the unique and specific details required by the immigration and business relocation process and related tax planning.

-Monaco Citizenship through Investment
+Monaco Citizenship and Investment

 The Naturalization Process